Claire-Fisher/Donofy/TESTING.md

         </details>
     * ***Solution Used:***
       * Imported the Charity model and fetched the full charity details from the list of charity IDs.
       * Changed the dict to show keys of charity_names (instead of ID ints), and int donation values.
-To make it easier for admin to understand the sub_breakdown by reading the dict.
+To make it easier for the admin to understand the sub_breakdown by reading the dict.
         <details><summary>sub_breakdown dict saving as expected</summary>
         <img src="documents/testing-images/update_subscription-attr-fixed.png">
         </details>